Adolphus8/Lecture_Resources/Uncertainty Quantification Training Seminar/MATLAB Codes/COSSAN Practical/README.md

 # Instructions
 This repository contains the complete codes to the assignment presented in the worksheet (i.e. see UQ Training Seminar 2021 Worksheet.pdf).
 The main file to run is "Linear_Static_tutorial.m".
-In order to run this file, the user has to first download the OpenCOSSAN MATLAB package which can be accessed [here](https://cossan.co.uk/software/open-cossan-engine.php).
+In order to run this file, the user has to first download the OpenCOSSAN: Developmental Version MATLAB package which can be accessed [here](https://cossan.co.uk/software/open-cossan-engine.php).

 Instructions on how to install OpenCOSSAN from GitHub can be found [here](https://www.youtube.com/watch?v=OUPGRTGxJRs).